Jopp-gh/Obsidian-Dune84/Wiki/Pictures.md

 - rating

 #### Usage
-1) to add descriptions to your movie table visit https://www.imdb.com/
+1) to add descriptions to your movie table visit the Internet Movie Database: https://www.imdb.com/
-2) next, add a cssclass in your yaml header, use `cssclass: mov-strip`
+2) next, add a cssclass to your yaml header, use `cssclass: mov-strip`
 3) finally, use this template:

 ```